Trinidude338/games/README.md

 - Tron - Two player game that wherever you go a trail follows you, if you touch the other players trail or the wall, you lose.

 - Doom Clone - ncurses 3D engine, soon to be first person shooter.

+- Maze - You're trapped in a maze :O, better find a way out quick :D.

+- This is Not BroForce - Use your gun to shoot through the terrain and get through the map.